zkat/npx/README.md

 By default, `npx` will check whether `<command>` exists in `$PATH`, or in the local project binaries, and execute that.
 If `<command>` is not found, it will be installed prior to execution.

+Unless a `--package` option is specified, `npx` will try to guess the name of the binary to invoke depending on the specifier provided.
+All package specifiers understood by `npm` may be used with `npx`, including git specifiers, remote tarballs, local directories, or scoped packages.

 An optional `@version` may be appended to specify the package version required, which defaults to `latest` only if `<command>` is not in the path.
 If the command is already present and no explicit version specifier was requested, the existing command will be used.

 If a version specifier is included, or if `--package` is used, npx will ignore the version of the package in the current path, if it exists.
 This can also be forced with the `--ignore-existing` flag.